bamchoh/nagome-polly/README.md

-# ngm_polly
+# nagome_polly

-ngm_polly is the plugin of nagome to read aloud comments by nico nico live streaming by using [AWS polly](https://aws.amazon.com/polly/)
+nagome_polly is the plugin of nagome to read aloud comments by nico nico live streaming by using [AWS polly](https://aws.amazon.com/polly/)

 # requirement

-ngm_polly needs AWS CLI.
+nagome_polly needs AWS CLI.
 Please download it from https://aws.amazon.com/cli/, and install it.

 # support platform

-it supports only Windows. ngm_polly is using Direct Show library.
+it supports only Windows. nagome_polly is using Direct Show library.